-When $X=*$ is a point, we also write $BM$ for $B(M,*)$; when $X=M$ with left multiplication cominig from the monoid structure, we also write $EM$ for $B(M,M)$. \end{defn} In fact Definition \ref{defn:BM} only uses that $M$ is an associative, possibly non-unital monoid; in Subsection \ref{subsec:completebar} we will recall the \emph{complete} bar construction, which is a simplicial space whose degeneracy maps are defined using the unit $e\in M$.
+When $X=*$ is a point, we also write $BM$ for $B(M,*)$; when $X=M$ with left multiplication coming from the monoid structure, we also write $EM$ for $B(M,M)$. \end{defn} In fact Definition \ref{defn:BM} only uses that $M$ is an associative non-unital monoid; in Subsection \ref{subsec:thinbar} we will recall the \emph{thin} bar construction, which is a simplicial space whose degeneracy maps are defined using the unit $e\in M$.

-It is a standard fact that if $M$ is a topological monoid, $X$ is a left $M$-module and for all $m\in M$ the map $\mu(m;-)\colon X\to X$ is a self homotopy equivalence of $X$, then the natural projection map $\pr_X\colon B(M,X)\to BM=B(M,*)$ induced by the constant, $M$-equivariant map $X\to *$ is a quasi-fibration with fibres homeomorphic to $X$.
+It is a standard fact that if $M$ is a topological monoid, $X$ is a left $M$-module and for all $m\in M$ the map $\mu(m;-)\colon X\to X$ is a self-homotopy equivalence of $X$, then the natural projection map $\pr_X\colon B(M,X)\to BM=B(M,*)$ induced by the constant, $M$-equivariant map $X\to *$ is a quasi-fibration with fibres homeomorphic to $X$.
 See for instance \cite[Lemma D.1]{Hatcher:Mum}.